Applications to import biosecurity risk materials

 Australia's biosecurity policy is based on the assessment and management of pest and disease risk to human, animal and plant health and the environment.
-The Department of Agriculture and Water Resources manages the risk associated with imported products in various ways.
+The Department of Agriculture, Water and the Environment manages the risk associated with imported products in various ways.

 The importation of some products is, by law, subject to certain conditions, outlined in the department's Biosecurity Import Conditions system (BICON).
 Some products have been assessed as posing significant risk and are not allowed entry into Australia.
 Other products are only allowed into Australia upon the granting of an import permit from the department.